Arlanthir/notes/CardMagic.md

    - Alternatively: If someone names, e.g., "17," mention that the number consists of a "1" (deal 1 card) and a "7" (deal 7 cards).
 5. The final dealt card is the one that was originally in the 9th position from the top of the deck.

+### Timing force

+1. Have the card on top.
+2. Swivel cut about a fourth of the deck to your left hand and hold a pinky break.
+3. Put the other cards on top.
+4. Start cutting packets to the table while you ask for the spectator to say stop.
+5. Time it so you cut 3 packets from the top portion and stop talking 1 packet before the card.
+6. Most spectators will ask you to stop while you cut the next 2 packets.
+7. The forced card will either be the top card of the left packet or the right packet.
+Show it.
+8. If the spectator hasn't said anything, show that you have few cards in the left and that they need to be quicker.
+9. Repeat the process, cutting the first three packets very quickly while you talk so they can't stop there.

+### Vernon substitute transfer

+1. N Forced cards on bottom, with pinky break.
+2. Spread the deck and ask the spectator to touch N cards.
+3. Outjog those cards and square the deck.
+4. Rotate the outjogged cards to the left using your right hand.
+5. Hold the deck using the right hand in Biddle grip.
+6. Separate the bottom cards with the left hand and use it to strip out the outjogged cards on top of it, keeping the break.
+7. Touch the deck onto the left hand cards while squaring it, just barely, to steal the previously outjogged cards to the bottom.
+8. Your left hand contains the forced cards.

 # Color changes

 Apparently transforming one card in another.